matheusl2016/Matheusl2016/README.md

 # Hi there, I'm Matheus Lourenço!

-## Engineer transitioning into Data Analytics.
+## 🌐 Business Intelligence Analyst
 ### Passionate about Data Analysis, and turning data into insights.
 Constantly learning and exploring new technologies!

-Data Analyst in career transition — passionate about transforming data into strategic insights that drive business decisions.
-With a background in Engineering and hands-on experience in strategic reporting, interactive dashboards, and performance analysis, I’m focused on turning complex datasets into actionable insights.
-Currently seeking opportunities in Data Analysis or Business Intelligence, where I can combine my analytical mindset and business vision to optimize decision-making and uncover growth opportunities.
+Business Intelligence Analyst with strong experience in transforming complex datasets into clear, actionable insights that support strategic decision-making.
+I work across the full analytics pipeline — from data extraction and modeling to dashboard creation, KPI monitoring, and business storytelling.

-I enjoy working with data cleaning, visualization, and KPI analysis — using tools like Python, SQL, Power BI, and Excel to tell clear, data-driven stories.
+Skilled in data cleaning, visualization, and performance analysis using Python, SQL, Power BI, and Excel.
+Passionate about bringing clarity through data, optimizing processes, and building analytical solutions that generate real business impact.
-Always learning, always improving, and always curious about how data can create real impact.

 ### 🛠️ Technologies I use in my day